 Yes.
 Because both plan options (traditional and HDHP) will use EMI Health as their insurance carrier with the same preferred provider network, both plans will allow the employee to utilize the EMI Health discounts in place for the various types of procedures, prescriptions, etc.

 Health Savings Accounts can not go into the negative, but there are options.
 The employee could 1) pay the entire expense out of pocket now and once the HSA has accumulated enough money to pay for the expense, the employee could make an HSA withdrawal, reimbursing themselves for the expense or 2) withdraw all available HSA funds at the time to help pay for the expense, then pay the balance out of pocket.
 Over time, the HSA will have more contributions flow into it (and the employee could chose to set up a voluntary payroll deduction to increase the amount going into the HSA).
-Since the expense occured while the employee was on a HDHP, once they have the funds in their HSA, they would make a second withdrawal, essentially reimbursing himself or herself for the medical expense.
+Since the expense occurred while the employee was on a HDHP, once they have the funds in their HSA, they would make a second withdrawal, essentially reimbursing himself or herself for the medical expense.

 The High Deductible Health Plan SUU has selected has a similar co-pay/co-insurance to what the traditional plan is.
 Once the HDHP deductible is met, office visits will go to a co-pay system ($30 primary/$40 secondary), as will prescriptions ($10/$40/50%).
 Other procedures will be covered at 80%, leaving the employee to cover 20%.